morganstanley/SilverKing/Quick-Start-Guide.md

 ./SKAdmin.sh -G ~/SilverKing/bin/cloud_out -g GC_SK_cloud -c StartNodes,CreateSKFSns,CheckSKFS  # this starts sk and skfs
 ```

 That's it!
 SilverKing is up and running.
-You can run 'ps uxww' to see all three processes.
+You can run 'ps uxww' to see both processes - sk and skfs.

 You can now perform key-value operations using the skc tool ([skc usage](https://morgan-stanley.github.io/SilverKing/doc/Shell.html)):
 ```ksh